andsmith/blob_pong/README.md

 ![static advection](/static_advection.png)

-The vector field is interpolated over a random 15-cell velocity grid.
+The vector field is interpolated over a random 15 x 15 cell velocity grid.
 The fluid density resolution is 10x that.